-January is oatmeal month and oatmeal is a whole grain that can be a delicious, warm way to add whole grains to your eating patterns during the cold winter months.
+January is National Oatmeal Month!
+Oatmeal is a whole grain that can be a delicious, warm way to add whole grains to your eating patterns during the cold winter season.
 Oats are full of important nutrients like vitamins B and E, calcium, magnesium, and zinc.
-They contain beta-glucan, a special kind of fiber, found to be especially effective in lowering cholesterol and insoluble dietary fiber, which has anticancer properties and keeps our bowel clean.
-Best of all, oats, like most other whole grains, can help us maintain a healthy weight once we’ve reached it.
+This grain contains beta-glucan, a special kind of fiber, found to be especially effective in lowering cholesterol and insoluble dietary fiber, which has anticancer properties.
+Best of all, oats, like most other whole grains, can help us maintain a healthy weight.

 There are several types of oatmeal such as rolled oats, quick cooking oats, instant oats, oat flour, and steel-cut oats.
-All these types have similar nutritional values, but many times instant oatmeal has other ingredients added.
+All these types have similar nutritional values, but many times instant oatmeal has other ingredients added such as sugar.
 The only way to know if there are ‘extra’ ingredients is to read the ingredient label of the product.

 Ideas to boost nutrition and flavor include:

 - Make oatmeal with calcium-rich milk instead of water.

 - Toss in raisins or dried cranberries and chopped nuts like walnuts or pecans.

 - Add fresh or frozen berries or other fruits like apples or bananas.

 - Sprinkle with cinnamon for sweetness, it adds flavor without calories.
 With a dusting of cinnamon, a smaller amount sweetener, or perhaps none at all, may be needed.